Noorulain-Malik/Pizza-Sales-Data-Analysis/README.md

 # Pizza-Sales-Data-Analysis
 This project analyzes pizza sales data, including data cleaning, central tendency analysis, and hypothesis testing on weekday vs. weekend sales

 # Pizza Sales Data Analysis Project

 ### Overview
-This project analyzes pizza sales data to explore sales patterns, central tendencies, and the impact of certain factors (like the day of the week) on pizza sales.
-Key objectives include exploring data types, conducting data cleaning, analyzing central tendencies, and performing hypothesis testing.
+This project analyzes pizza sales data with a focus on understanding the relationship between various factors like pizza size, sales patterns by day of the week, and pricing trends.
+Key objectives include data cleaning, central tendency analysis, hypothesis testing, and presenting findings with visualizations.

 ### Table of Contents
 1. [Project Details](#project-details)